okta/okta-developer-docs/packages/@okta/vuepress-site/code/java/index.md

 	</li>
 </ul>

-## Get Started with Java + Okta
+## Get started with Java + Okta

 New to Okta?
-Our resources will help you add user authentication to your Java app.
+Our resources help you add user authentication to your Java app.

-## Integrate with Okta using the hosted Okta Sign-In Widget
+## Integrate with Okta using the Okta-hosted Sign-In Widget

-These SDKs will help you integrate with Okta by redirecting to the Okta Sign In Widget using OpenID Connect (OIDC) client libraries.
+These SDKs help you integrate with Okta by redirecting to the Okta Sign-In Widget using OpenID Connect (OIDC) client libraries.

-[Micronaut redirect authentication sample app](https://github.com/okta/samples-java-micronaut) &mdash; see [Okta-Hosted Login](https://github.com/okta/samples-java-micronaut/tree/master/okta-hosted-login) for redirect configuration
+[Micronaut redirect authentication sample app](https://github.com/okta/samples-java-micronaut): See [Okta-Hosted Login](https://github.com/okta/samples-java-micronaut/tree/master/okta-hosted-login) for a redirect configuration.

 ## Integrate with Okta using embedded Sign-In Widget and SDKs

-These SDKs will help you integrate with Okta to build your own fully-branded authentication by embedding an Okta Sign-In Widget and/or SDK.
+These SDKs help you integrate with Okta to build your own fully-branded authentication by embedding an Okta Sign-In Widget and/or SDK.

 Okta Identity Engine: